BACKLIGHT-AI/create-llm-prompt/README.md

 - **Scans your project:** It recursively traverses your project directory.
 - **Generates a tree structure:** It creates an ASCII tree representation of your project's directory layout.
 - **Collects code files:** It gathers the contents of code files while filtering out unwanted files (like images, binaries, and certain configuration files).
-- **Outputs as a markdown file:** All the gathered information is saved into a Markdown file (`output.txt`) that you can easily copy and paste.
+- **Outputs as a markdown file:** All the gathered information is saved into a file (`output.txt`) that you can easily copy and paste.

 ---